 When it comes to a jaw advancing snoring mouthpiece, it’s hard to beat ZQuiet.
 In fact, readers of the Snoring Mouthpiece Review consistently tell us that it is their favorite snoring mouthpiece.
 The reasons are quite simple:

-- ZQuiet offers a free trial: Unlike many other mouthpieces out there, ZQuiet does essentially offer a free 30 day trial.
+- ZQuiet offers a free trial if you’re thinking about adopting one: Unlike many other mouthpieces out there, ZQuiet does essentially offer a free 30 day trial.
 Now, it does cost $9.95, but it’s fair to say that this is essentially a shipping cost.
 Very few mouthpieces will offer this kind of low entry price, which is why skeptical first timers seem to like it so much.

 - ZQuiet’s Low Price: When you look through the variety of snoring mouthpieces on the market, ZQuiet is easily on of the cheapest available.
 Again, for first time users that aren’t sure that a mouthpiece will work for them, this is perfection.
 There are certainly cheaper mouth guards out there, of course, but many of them are cheap China-manufactured garbage, which unfortunately can lead to really bad things like TMJ or jaw pain.